 We didn’t stay long—we were making our way to St. Stephen’s and under the gun to make the catacombs tour—but it was utterly breathtaking.
 (Be sure to check out the “Antwerp Altar,” it’s spectacular).
 The church was practically empty, which I loved.
 St. Stephen’s was packed with people but in Votive I was able to revel in its beauty in quiet serenity.

-Our first stop was sunset at the New Danube (a channel created to ease flooding in bad weather) and the 13-mile Danube island, where the locals like to eat, drink and play.
+Not far from the city-center is New Danube (a channel created to ease flooding in bad weather) and the 13-mile Danube island, where the locals like to eat, drink and play.
 You can rent boats, picnic, lie on a beach, hike, ride bicycles, bask in the beautiful scenery, and dine in one of the many cafés that line the shore.
 There’s also water and climbing parks.

-On the way back into the city, we stopped at the Wurstelprater amusement park to shoot the Ferris wheel.
-It had all the rides one expects of a good amusement park and it’s a perfect place to spend time if you’re in to that kind of thing or have kids in tow.
+The Wurstelprater amusement park had all the rides one expects of a good amusement park and it’s a perfect place to spend time if you’re into that kind of thing or have kids in tow.
 If not, there wasn’t anything uniquely Viennese that stood out as a must-see.
 If you have limited time, I would pass.

 What want to do on my next visit